 In the event of a significant or catastrophic radiation crisis, such as a nuclear powerplant accident, a terrorist attack, or a weapon of war.

 If you are outside, locate the nearest building and go inside quickly to minimize the time and distance of exposure to the source of radioactivity.

 If you are already inside, go to the center of your room and stay away from doors and windows.
-The walls, especially if they are concrete will provide shielding from radioactivity.
+The walls, especially if they are concrete, will provide shielding from radioactivity.
 Gather your family, coworkers, and employees with you.
 Be sure to bring inside any pets or animals.

-Basic Interventions for Reducing Radiation Exposure
+Essential Interventions for Reducing Radiation Exposure

 Time-Duration Of the Procedure

 The duration of the procedure is crucial; reducing time will decrease the exposure of the patient and the radiation workers.
 Radiation exposure is proportional to the time the individual is exposed, so the more significant the time spent near the source, the greater the radiation dose received.
 Limiting the time is critical to monitor.
 The most basic way to reduce the duration of exposure without compromising the quality is by taking the patient’s history and briefing the procedure the patient before entering the lab.
 All questions and concerns should be asked before or should be kept for after the procedure to minimize exposure.

 The closer to the radiation source, the higher the exposure to the radiation will be to those around it.
 The exposure rate from the source of radiation drops by the inverse of the distance squared.
 The rule is to position the patient and the operator away from the radiation source.
 The farther an individual is from the radiation source, the better it is.